-the diagnostic value of NPV,
+the diagnostic value of normal pulse voltammetry (NPV),

 and the ability to interrogate products directly in the manner of Reverse NPV.

 In an SWV experiment, the potential of the working electrode is stepped through a series of forward and reverse pulses from an initial potential to a final potential.
 The forward step is determined by the square amplitude and the reverse step is determined by subtracting the square increment from the square amplitude.
 Cyclic Square Wave Voltammetry (CSWV) is a variant where the potential of the working electrode is cycled between an Upper potential and a Lower potential.

 In the simplest case, when Segments (SN) = 1 (see Figure 1), potential pulses in a forward and reverse pulse, along a linearly increasing baseline from an initial to final potential, sampling current at specified intervals (see Figure 2).

 Figure 1.
 Square Wave Voltammetry (SWV) One Segment Waveform

 During each forward or reverse pulse, current is sampled at the same period within the pulse duration as set by entering Sampling width (TSW, W) into the Basic tab (see below).
 The period of a pulse (TSW, P) includes both forward and reverse pulses; thus, the current sampled in the forward pulse is at,

 and the current is sampled in the reverse pulse at,

 as shown in Figure 2.

 Figure 2.
 Square Wave Voltammetry Forward and Reverse Pulse Sampling Diagram